-Your teenager's relationship with food is an important one - comfort eating often signifies their emotions are in turmoil.
+Your teenager's relationship with food is an important one.
 The best way to encourage teenagers to have a comfortable relationship with food is to eat with them as much as possible and teach them simple nutritional knowledge as well as cooking skills.
-Teenagers sometimes develop anxieties around sweet food which they perceive as being fattening.
+Teenagers sometimes develop anxieties around sweet food, which they perceive as being fattening.
 Help them build their confidence by introducing wholesome and healthy sweet dishes such as:

-If you are concerned for your child’s weight and want to try and support them without scaring or upsetting them, consider the following:
+If you're concerned about your child’s weight and want to try and support them without upsetting them, consider the following:

 - Hydration plays a big part so get them to drink enough water throughout the day